nallen05/old-norse/README.md

                    col (second *rune-payload*))))
           (:also (skald:skald-draw ()          ; if either of the above happened, re-render (skald:span (row col :foreground cyan)
-                     (format nil "~a seconds" seconds))))))))]
+                     (format nil "~a seconds" seconds)))))))))
 ```

-# ## Design pillars
+## Design pillars

-Together, the Old Norse libraries form a grid-based terminal graphics engine, that runs on Unix-like terminal emulators, with focus on UI speed/responsiveness & rapid development.

 ## (1) Low-level grid-based terminal graphics engine

 Old Norse doesn't provide you with a widget for making a status bar.
-It provides you with tools to draw spans/sprites to the screen & animate them as you like, so that you can make your own customized status bar.
+It provides you with tools to draw spans/sprites to the screen & animate them according to precise timing logic, so that you can make your own custom status bar.
 The goal of the library is to make it easy to prototype a wide array of experimental game mechanics and interfaces, so long as they can be represented on a chunky terminal grid, within the constraints of a Unix-like terminal emulator.

-In the future, we will add support for [sixel](https://en.wikipedia.org/wiki/Sixel) graphics.
-This will allow us to display and (conservatively) animate graphic images, including images of text in various sizes, layouts, and fonts.
+Our roadmap plan is to add support for [sixel graphics](https://en.wikipedia.org/wiki/Sixel).
+This will allow us to animate graphic images.
 However, the terminal grid will still remain the only coordinate system.
-Sixel sprites will snap to the same grid.
+Sixel sprites will snap to the same terminal grid.

 ## (2) UX speed & precision timing

 Timing is critical to games.
 Speed & responsiveness are important to any kind of user application.
 Design goals:
- 1. Update screen within 16ms of user input (if run over remote connection, assumes within same geographic region)
- 2. 60fps animation (assumes normal screen size)
+ 1. 60fps animation (assumes normal screen size)
+ 2. Update screen in under 16ms after user input (local, before factoring in network latency)
  3. High-precision control of timings & interactive behavior

 Based on our observation, TUI applications can achieve this by managing the following bottlenecks:
 1. Efficient diff-based screen updates - provided by SKALD
 2. Immediate response to user input - provided by FLOKKR
 3. Get slow DB queries & cloud API calls out of main loop - There is a roadmap plan to add a new flokkr form for async io.
 Until then, this must be managed by the user.
 4. Strategic scheduling of GC pauses -  Must be managed by the user.
-(Note: bifrost/skald do produce GC pressure.
+(Note: bifrost/skald do produce GC pressure when running.
 There is a roadmap plan to reduce it over time.)
-5. When deploying remotely, keep in-region - must be managed by the user.
+5. When deploying remotely, deploy in-region - must be managed by the user.

 ## (3) Develop in an hour.
 Deploy anywhere.

+The goal is to think of an idea, implement it quickly, then get it in front of real users for feedback.

 Focus on rapid development
 - 1:1 mapping between back-end SBCL program & client session